- ACRONYMS AND DEFINITIONS

 - Mild hemophilia may manifest as excessive bleeding after trauma or surgery later in life

 - A family history of hemophilia should raise suspicions, although a third of hemophiliacs have no known family history

 - Levels of Factor VIII or IX are measured in the blood

 - Factor VIII deficiency must be distinguished from Von Willebrand Disease ( see Von Willebrand disease above)

-- Factor replacement with infusions of Factor VIII or Factor IX concentrate is the primary treatment.
+- Factor replacement with Factor VIII or Factor IX concentrate infusions is the primary treatment.
 Infusions may be given on an as-needed basis for surgery or bleeding, and in severe cases, they can be administered weekly for life.

-- In hemophilia A, 30% of patients develop antibodies (inhibitors) to Factor VIII after repeated infusions making the infusions ineffective.
-These patients may be treated with immune tolerance protocols using low-dose Factor VIII or with bypassing agents (recombinant activated factor VII [factor VIIa] or activated prothrombin complex concentrate).
+- In hemophilia A, 30% of patients develop antibodies (inhibitors) to Factor VIII, making replacement therapy ineffective.
+These patients may be treated with immune tolerance protocols using low-dose Factor VIII or bypassing agents (recombinant activated factor VII [factor VIIa] or activated prothrombin complex concentrate).

-- A drug called emicizumab (Hemlibra®) is available for treating hemophilia A. Emicizumab is a recombinant bispecific monoclonal antibody that bridges activated Factor IX and Factor X to restore the function of missing activated Factor VIII.
-Its effectiveness has been demonstrated in several studies [PMID 28691557, PMID 30157389]
+- Emicizumab (Hemlibra®), a recombinant bispecific monoclonal antibody that bridges activated Factor IX and Factor X to mimic the action of Factor VIII, has been approved to treat hemophilia A. Its effectiveness was demonstrated in several studies - PMID 28691557, PMID 30157389

 - BLEEDING DISORDERS | Acquired disorders

 - Acquired bleeding disorders can occur when autoantibodies form against clotting factors.
 These antibodies are called factor inhibitors, and while antibodies can form against any factor, the most common factor affected is Factor VIII.